notaz/picodrive/platform/base_readme.txt

 Then load a ROM and enjoy!
 Cartridge ROMs can be in various common formats and can be zipped, one ROM file per zip.
 Certain extensions are used to detect the console the ROM is for (.sg, .sc, .sms, .gg, .smd, .md, .gen, .32x, .pco).
-For MSU games, load the .cue file and make sure the cartridge ROM has the same name and is in the same directory.
+For MSU or MD+ games, load the .cue file and make sure the cartridge ROM has the same name and is in the same directory.
+MD+ use extensions in the .cue file, hence don't try to convert it to any other format.
 Sega/Mega CD images can be in CHD, CUE+BIN/ISO or ISO/CSO+MP3/WAV format (read below for more details).